 across-from

 This sign is a variation of the sign "opposite."
 It is used when describing where things are.
 For example, the "DMV is across from the Library."
 (By the way, DMV stands for Department of Motor Vehicles.)

-You would sign "library" then use a classifier "A" to show the location of the library. then hold the sign "opposite" near where you signed the "classifier A." Then holding either the right or left hand stationary, (whichever one is on the side of the library) move the other hand in a slight arc to the other side of the street.
+An approach would be to sign "library" then use a classifier "A" to show the location of the library. then hold the sign "opposite" near where you signed the "classifier A." Then holding either the right or left hand stationary, (whichever one is on the side of the library) move the other hand in a slight arc to the other side of the street.

+across-from